Cherie Bennett

-Cherie Bennett (born 1960 in Buffalo, New York) is an American novelist, actress, director, playwright, newspaper columnist, singer, and television writer on the CBS Daytime soap opera The Young and the Restless.
+Cherie Bennett (born Sharon Lynne Berman, October 6, 1960 in Buffalo, New York) is an American novelist, actress, director, playwright, newspaper columnist, singer, and television writer on the CBS Daytime soap opera The Young and the Restless.

 Biography

+Bennett was born in Buffalo, New York to Roslyn Cantor and Bennett Berman.
+Her father was a writer for such shows as The Twilight Zone, Route 66, and Sid Caesar's Your Show of Shows.

 Bennett attended Wayne State University, and then the University of Michigan in the early 1980s, as a musical theatre major.
 She worked as an actress, doing national musical tours, regional theatre productions including Mark Medoff's When You Comin' Back, Red Ryder? and a well-reviewed turn in the off-Broadway revival of Tennessee Williams' Twenty-Seven Wagons Full of Cotton.
 She headed her own improv comedy trio, Zaniac, and performed as a vocalist, singing backup for John Mellencamp and in her play, Honk Tonk Angels.

 Bennett lives in Los Angeles with her son.
 Her pseudonyms are C.J.
 Anders and Carrie Austen.
 For many years, she wrote frequently with Jeff Gottesfeld, with whom she shared the Zoey Dean pseudonym.
 She and Gottesfeld are divorced.

-Her father was a writer for such shows as The Twilight Zone, Route 66, and Sid Caesar's Your Show of Shows.

 Since June 2011, she's been the Artistic Director at Amusings Productions in Sherman Oaks.